-The Orchestra cluster is a shared high-performance computing environment serving a large research community with diverse research requirements and workflows.
+The O2 cluster is a shared high-performance computing environment serving a large research community with diverse research requirements and workflows, including dedicated hardware available for high-memory and GPU-intensive tasks.
 Tens of thousands of jobs run on the cluster every day, and we are constantly improving the job handling software and configuration to balance throughput between our many users.

 Computational research is an increasingly important part of any life science research project.
 Research computing staff help researchers get access to software and hardware resources and provide advice on how to use those resources.
 Ask us big or small, beginner or expert questions.